husseinsalah1/anyware-dashboard/README.md

 - **Login:**

-  - as an teacher:
+  - as a teacher:
   - Email: `teacher@teacher.com`
   - Password: `123456789`

-  - as an user:
+  - as a user:
   - Email: `user@user.com`
   - Password: `123456789`